oshahliver/picse/docs/interiors_docs.md

 # The ```pics.interiors``` Module: The higher-level tools for creating planetary interior models

 The true power of the PICSE package lies in the availability of a sphisticated library of higher-level tools that was specifically created for setting up, creating, and analysing planetary interior models.
 This library is continuously improved and updated.
+Here are a few examples of what the ```picse.interiors``` module has to offer:

+1. Offers the possibility to use base-type planets (e.g. telluric and aqua planets) for quick and robust creation of planets while maintaining the option to create more user-specific models using more generic classes.

+2. Ready-to-use classes to create populations of planets and mass-radius diagrams with ease.

+3. Provides great flexibility for specifying planetary- and run parameters to explore a wide range of models and modelling strategies.

+4. Machine-learning enhanced algorithms for predicting initial conditions and matching user specified boundary conditions over a wide parameter space that boost performance and stability.

 ## Basic usage